Night of Lights

 (Courthouse Gallery+Studio, Port Hedland WA)

-THE JURY PRIZE ANNOUNCEMENT
+THE JURY PRIZE VOTING

 EXHIBITION CLOSES